vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 ### Exercise 7 - Connect IoT Hub to the Azure Function

 In this exercise, the IoT Hub created by the setup script will be configured to publish events as they occur to the Azure Function created in the previous exercise.
-The telemetry from the device simulator created earlier will then be routed to the ADT instance.
+The telemetry from the device simulator created earlier will then be routed to the Azure Digital Twins instance.

 1. Open a browser and navigate to the [Azure portal](https://portal.azure.com/).